Why Your Brain Decides Something Is Beautiful Before You Do

 Facial attractiveness works even in paint

 There's a subtle trick happening here.
-The parts of the face that are hidden by brushstrokes?
+The parts of the face hidden by brushstrokes?
 Your brain doesn't leave them blank.
 It fills them in with average or ideally attractive features.
 You're collaborating with the painting to make it beautiful.

 Arousal dynamics: the Goldilocks zone

 The last piece of the puzzle is arousal theory.
-Daniel Berlyne proposed that aesthetic pleasure follows an inverted-U curve — too little stimulation is boring, too much is overwhelming, and somewhere in the middle is the sweet spot.
+Daniel Berlyne (1971) proposed that aesthetic pleasure follows an inverted-U curve — too little stimulation is boring, too much is overwhelming, and somewhere in the middle is the sweet spot.

 This portrait sat right in the Goldilocks zone.
 Complex enough to be interesting — different brushstroke styles, hidden features, realistic-but-not-quite rendering — but not so complex that it became overwhelming.
 If you zoomed into just one corner, you'd see gray.
 Nothing interesting.
 If you put up a dense calculus proof, everyone would tune out.
 The painting hits the peak.